 These attacks often involve impersonating someone else to gain trust or tricking people into providing sensitive information through various methods, such as phishing emails or online surveys.

-Political leaders need to be aware of social engineering tactics and how they can use them to stay safe online.
+Political leaders need to be aware of social engineering tactics and how to use them to stay safe online.

 Types of Cybersecurity Threats